Partitioning a Polygon Into Small Pieces: Computing the boundary pieces

 In total, the point $a_i$ can be found in $O(s\log s)$ time.

 \pparagraph{Straight diameter partitions.} We describe the two phases for finding the maximal intervals for the straight diameter partitions. \begin{enumerate} \item We use exponential search among the points $\{p_1,\ldots,p_m\}$ to find the index $s$.
-In order to compute the straight diameter of an interval $\partial P[p_1,p_j]$, we compute the convex hull $\mathcal C$ of this interval, which can be done in $O(j)$ time, for instance using Melkmann's algorithm~\cite{DBLP:journals/ipl/Melkman87}.
+In order to compute the straight diameter of an interval $\partial P[p_1,p_j]$, we compute the convex hull $\mathcal C$ of this interval, which can be done in $O(j)$ time, just as we did in the first phase for rotated square partitions.
 We then compute the straight diameter of $\mathcal C$ using the technique of the rotating calipers~\cite[Theorem 4.19]{Preparata1985} in time proportional to the complexity of $\mathcal C$.

 \item In order to compute the maximal prefix of the edge $p_{s-1}p_s$ that can be covered by a piece of bounded diameter, we first construct the farthest point Voronoi diagram $\mathcal V$ of the points $\{p_1,\ldots,p_{s-1}\}$, which can be done in $O(s\log s)$ time~\cite[pp.~252--253]{Preparata1985}; see \Cref{fig:straightdiameter}.
 The diagram $\mathcal V$ is a subdivision of the plane into convex regions $V_1,\ldots,V_{s-1}$ such that $V_j$ consists of all points $q$ where $p_j$ is the point among $\{p_1,\ldots,p_{s-1}\}$ with the largest distance to $q$.
 We now traverse the segment $p_{s-1}p_s$ and keep track of the region $V_j$ in which we are.
 When the distance to the farthest point $p_j$ reaches $1$, we stop and have found the point $a_i$.
-Since $\mathcal V$ has complexity $O(s)$ and the regions are convex, this traversal can be done in $O(s)$ time. \end{enumerate}
+Since $\mathcal V$ has complexity $O(s)$ and the regions are convex, this traversal can be done in $O(s)$ time. \end{enumerate} In total, the point $a_i$ can be found in $O(s\log s)$ time.